15 June 2017

-This basic kit list is for beginner low-budget filmmakers, documentary makers and citizen journalists.
-I’ve based it on a DSLR camera as they give plenty of creative control and you can use different lenses.
-But if you want something that’s quicker to use – and needs fewer accessories – you could get a hybrid camera like the Canon XC10, or a camcorder such as the Canon XA30 or the Sony PWX-70.
+I’ve put together this basic kit list for low-budget filmmakers, documentary makers and citizen journalists.
+It’s based on a mirrorless camera, as they give plenty of creative control and you can use different lenses.
+But if you want something that’s quicker to use – and needs fewer accessories – you could get a prosumer camcorder, a professional camcorder or a cinema camera.
 Or for an ultra-portable, easy to use kit, you could use an iPhone.

 If you’re on a really tight budget, I’ve made a list of the best HD video cameras under $300 (£250).

-A video monopod like the Manfrotto 562B-1 is more portable and much quicker to set up than a tripod.
-It may be a better choice for news and events.
+A video monopod is more portable and much quicker to set up than a tripod so it may be a better choice for news and events.
+The 4-section Manfrotto XPRO can extend to 80 inches/2.03m for overhead shots.

 If you’re shooting news and events singlehanded, you probably need an on-camera microphone.
 I use the directional Rode VideoMic Pro.

-If you can’t afford a wireless kit, the Audio Technica ATR3350IS is an affordable powered lavalier microphone with acceptable sound quality and a very long lead.
+If you can’t afford a wireless kit, the Boya BY-M1 (review) is an affordable powered lavalier microphone with acceptable sound quality and a very long lead.

-You could also plug this, or Rode’s superior smartLav+, into an iPhone in the presenter or actor’s pocket (using the Rode REC app).
-You can then sync the sound later: much cheaper than a wireless setup.
+You could also plug this, or Rode’s superior smartLav+, into an iPhone or audio recorder in the presenter or actor’s pocket, then sync up the sound later: much cheaper than a wireless setup.

 I use Sony 7506 studio headphones, which are popular with professionals.